-The good news is the ECG hardware and ability of an Apple Watch Series 4 to perform the measurement is included in models sold here.
-But unfortunately, Apple has not enabled it here, although they can easily do so in the future with a software update.
+The good news is the ECG hardware and ability of an Apple Watch Series 4 to perform the measurement is included in models sold here in Australia.
+However, the bad news is Apple has not enabled the feature here, but they can do so at anytime in the future via a free software update.

-Essentially, at some point, it is possible Apple will push out an update to enable the feature here, as they have recently done in the US.
+Essentially, at some point it is possible Apple will push out the update to enable the ECG functionality to Apple Watch models around Australia.
+As they have done in the US and more recently around Europe.
 And if they were to do so I will be sure to update this article.
 The reason they have not done so yet is likely for a number of reasons.

 Firstly, Apple had to work with the Food and Drug Administration (FDA) for a number of years to receive De Novo Classification.
 Meaning it will likely require medical approval here too.
 Secondly, the feature is only very new, it is likely Apple will want to launch it in one market first before going worldwide.
 Already though it has gone on to potentially save someone’s life.